interledger/interledger-rs/docs/CONTRIBUTING.md

 - Make pull requests against `master` branch of this repository (emschwartz/interledger-rs) from your repository.
 - If reviewers request some changes, please follow the instruction or make discussions if you have any constructive opinions on the PRs you made.
     - Then if you want to make some changes on your PRs, `push -f` is allowed to renew your branch after squashing your new commits.
 You don't need to open new PRs.
+- For our [examples](../examples/README.md), we adopted a [literate programming](https://en.wikipedia.org/wiki/Literate_programming) approach.
+The examples are described in Markdown with shell commands included.
+The [`run-md.sh`](../scripts/run-md.sh) script parses the commands out of the Markdown file and runs them.
+If you want to add examples, please make sure your instruction file can be parsed and run by that script.
+    - You can check if it is correct with running `../../scripts/run-md.sh README.md` (in your example directory).

 ### Signing-off
 By using `-s` or `--signoff` option, you agree to the following agreement ([Developer Certificate of Origin](https://developercertificate.org/)) which assures that your commits consist of your own code and/or code which you have rights to submit.